Why Saying “I Love You” Is Not Enough.

 Without being told, we assume; we make things up.
 We tell stories about ourselves to ourselves on behalf of other people, and often believe they’re true, because they feel true.

-A relationship expands when we nourish it, and it collapses when we deprive it.
+A relationship expands when we nourish it and collapses when we deprive it.
 We take “I love you” for granted, often expecting it to do the work we’re not doing.

 What (I love you) is valuable; of course, it is.
-But why holds the what of love aloft, enriching and deepening one's experience of themselves in relationship to another.
+But why holds the what of love aloft, enriching and deepening one's experience of oneself in relationship to another.

 Not once do we get to experience ourselves in the third person.